scacchig/Synergy-Chess/README.md

 if diff < 0 : best move = move CE / 2

+cr4) - if 1 or 2 or 3 group of 2 CE agree but with a different move, in this case comparison with CE verdict n ° 8 ;

+if a group of CE has the same move as CE n ° 8, this is the Best Move, but if not, proceed to the next check - cr5)

-cr3) -  3 groups of 2 CE agree but each group has a different move, the Best Move is :
+cr5) -  3 groups of 2 CE agree but each group has a different move, the Best Move is :

 score move CE / 1 - score move CE / 2